daniellf/VIIDA-and-InViDe/README.md

 [{"image_id": "gBGBkllBMyg#83640.jpg", "paragraph": "A brown woman with surprised expression.
 She has brown eyes and black long hair.
 She is wearing a white blouse, makeup and silver necklace.
 She is in the office, with a plant in the background."}]
 ```

-See a visual example below:
+See some visual examples below:

 <p align="center">
   <img src="https://github.com/daniellf/VIIDA-and-InViDe/blob/main/viida_example_1.jpg" alt="Example Output" width="900"/>